Species distribution modelling with spatio-temporal nearest neighbour Gaussian processes: Results

-We simulate a realization of the Gaussian random effects, without observation error, and for a single year.
-The only parameter in this scenario is the the spatial standard deviation $\tau$.
-Since $\mu$ only shifts the data up or down we let $\mu=0$.
-The temporal parameters $\phi$ and $\sigma$ do not enter the model since there is only a single year of observations.
-We are simulating the random effects and do not have covariate effects or a response distribution, so there are no additional parameters there.
-We simulate the random effects using the value $\tau=1$.
-Instead of fitting the model, we select specific values of $\tau$ to obtain predictions for the random effects.
-We use the pre-selected values $\tau=$0.5, 1, and $2$.

-Results are shown in figure \ref{fig::spatialSim}.
+Simulations and model predictions are shown in figure \ref{fig::spatialSim}.
 The upper panel shows the predicted mean for the random effects with a 95\% confidence band around the predictions made using $\tau=1$, and the bottom panel shows the prediction standard error.
-The upper panel is not missing anything: the mean predictions are exactly the same when using $\tau=0.5$, $\tau=1$, or $\tau=2$.
+The mean predictions are nearly identical when using $\tau=0.5$, $\tau=1$, or $\tau=2$.
 The bottom panel shows that the scale of the standard errors is directly proportional to the spatial standard deviation parameter.
 For example the 95\% confidence band under $\tau=2$ is twice as wide as the 95\% confidence band using $\tau=1$, and four times as wide as the 95\% confidence band using $\tau=0.5$.

-\subsection{Spatio-temporal simulations with Gaussian response}
+\paragraph{Spatio-temporal simulations with Gaussian response}

-We simulate a realization of a dataset using a Gaussian response distribution with eight years of data to fit the model, and an additional two years to forecast predictions.
-We set the autocorrelation parameter $\phi=0.5$ and response variance $\sigma_{\text{obs}}=2$.
-The mean $\mu$ is still equal at zero.
-We simulate data under four different scenarios, the combinations of low or high spatial standard deviation ($\tau=1$ and $\tau=3$) and low or high temporal standard deviation ($\sigma=5$ and $\sigma=15$).
-Unlike in the previous section we fit all models using maximum likelihood, and plot the predicted mean and 95\% confidence band only for ML parameter estimates.
-We predict and plot the random effects instead of the data to remove the observation noise when plotting the simulated data.
-Results are shown in figure \ref{fig::stObsSim}.

-The main purpose of the plots is examine the effect of the parameter values on the behaviour of the simulated data.
-The spatial and temporal variance parameters clearly affect the right parts of that behaviour.
-A larger spatial variance corresponds to larger peaks and valleys with each year.
-A larger temporal variance exhibits bigger jumps in the overall mean between years.
-We also see that the model can successfully predict the unobserved random effects, as seen by the mean predictions and 95\% confidence intervals covering most of the true values.
+Simulations and fitted model predictions are shown in figure \ref{fig::stObsSim}.
+The spatial and temporal variance parameters clearly affect the right components of the model behaviour.
+A larger spatial variance corresponds to larger peaks and valleys within each year while a larger temporal variance exhibits bigger jumps in the overall mean between years.

-\subsection{Spatio-temporal simulations with Poisson response}
+\paragraph{Spatio-temporal simulations with Poisson response}